Why Homeowners in New England Should Never Ignore Foundation Cracks

 Structural Stress Increases Over Time

 While not every crack is structural, water intrusion weakens concrete over time.
 When moisture repeatedly enters a crack, it penetrates the concrete and surrounding materials, reducing strength and accelerating deterioration.
-As soil outside the foundation becomes saturated, hydrostatic pressure increases, pushing inward on the wall and placing additional stress on areas already compromised by cracking.
+As soil outside the foundation becomes saturated, hydrostatic pressure increases, pushing inward on the wall and placing additional stress on already compromised areas.

 In more severe cases, ignored cracks may contribute to: